-In my previous role in Computer Science at the University of Nottingham, I assisted with the teaching of a number of modules including ethnography and design, binary arithmetic and logic, Java (advanced), C/C++ (advanced), Python (introductory), and Android (advanced).
+In the past at the University of Nottingham, I assisted with the teaching of a number of modules including ethnography and design, binary arithmetic and logic, Java (advanced), C/C++ (advanced), Python (introductory), and Android (advanced).

 I am open to supervising fourth year students (UG/PGT) in the 2020/21 academic year.
 Students should be broadly interested in human-computer interaction and/or user experience design.
 A number of project ideas include: